MarcoGos/directadmin_quotas/README.md

 - hostname (don't use "http://" or "https://" or a trailing slash)
 - port, usually this is port 2222
-- domain (e.g. "yourdomain.com")
 - username
 - password
+- select a domain

-and select the accounts you want to follow.
+- select one of more accounts you want to follow

-When using 2FA for your account, you need to create a login key:
+When using 2FA for your account, you need to create a login key in DirectAdmin:

 - Go to https://yourserver.com:2222/CMD_LOGIN_KEYS
 - Create new login key